 The vast inland Finnmark Plateau is the homeland of the Sami people, a stronghold for a unique language and represents a lifestyle that is both deeply rooted and highly contemporary.

 The municipalities of Guovdageaidnu and Kárášjohka, Norwegian spelling, Kautokeino and Karasjok, are the most Sami of the communities in Norway.
 Here, the Sami language is spoken by almost everyone, and both age-old crafts and more contemporary cultural expressions live side by side in communities that are both traditional and modern at the same time.
-All is surrounded by the enormous Finnmarksvidda, the vast Finnmark Plateau, a wilderness that is mostly untouched.
+All is surrounded by the enormous Finnmarksvidda, the vast Finnmark Plateau, a wilderness that seems totally untouched.
+However, this is pastoral lands for reindeer herders, and as such a cultural landscape.

 Kautokeino and Karasjok is the homeland of the Sami